 “It’s children, not furniture, that make the home.” – Judy Garland, 1956

-On this day in 1938, Judy was in the final days of shooting scenes on the “Witch’s Castle” set.
-She then had pre-recording sessions for the “Munchkinland Musical Sequence” followed by the filming of those scenes.
+Also on this day in 1938, Judy was in the final days of shooting scenes on the “Witch’s Castle” set.
+Then, on December 14th & 15th, she had pre-recording sessions for the “Munchkinland Musical Sequence” followed by the filming of those scenes.

 December 10, 1941: Columnist Jimmie Fidler made note of Judy dying her hair black.
 This is more fiction for the fans as any hair dying would have been done by, and at, MGM.

 December 10, 1942: Another day of rehearsals on the “I Got Rhythm” and “Cafe” numbers for Girl Crazy.
 Time called 10 a.m.; dismissed: 12:00 p.m.

 December 10, 1943: Another day of filming the “The Trolley Song” number for Meet Me In St. Louis on the “Interior Trolley” and “Exterior Trolley” sets.
 Time called: 10 a.m.; dismissed: 6 p.m.

 December 10, 1944: Thanks to the fact that Meet Me In St. Louis was such a huge mega-hit and the fact that it solidified her status as one of the top adult stars in Hollywood, Judy was featured in columns by three of the biggest columnists at the time, Hedda Hopper, Louella Parsons, and Jimmie Fidler, all published on this day.

 A GARLAND FOR JUDY – by Hedda Hopper

 The odds were thousands to one against a stocky, freckle-faced blues singer who came here nine years ago for a career.

 Today, Judy Garland is one of our top box office pets.
 She could put aside her songs and go dramatic any day in the week.
 She could, but I sure would be mad at her.